xarray-contrib/xarray-simlab/doc/run_model.rst

 since the time and batch dimensions are orthogonal.

-It is also possible to run multiple simulations by varying the value of several model inputs, e.g., with different combinations of velocity and initial location of the pulse:
+It is also possible to run multiple simulations by varying the value of several model inputs, e.g., with different value combinations for the advection velocity and the initial location of the pulse:

 .. ipython:: python